 At the start of another year I’m gratified to be helping Canadians with wheel selection and wheelbuilding.
 It’s been a lot of fun and I’ve met some great people.
-In particular:

 I see this business as part of different communities and make a point of contributing where I can.